Event Horizon is the horror movie that proves that sometimes film critics get it very wrong

-When this happened, Paramount returned to Anderson and requested a "director's cut" of the film, but the edited out 35 minutes of the movie had been improperly stored (in an abandoned Transylvania mine, no joke!), and subsequently had become entirely too damaged to be usable for a new edit to take place.
+When this happened, Paramount returned to Anderson and requested a "director's cut" of the film, only to discover that the fully-finished-but-edited-out 35 minutes of the movie had been improperly stored (in an abandoned Transylvania mine, no joke!), and subsequently had become entirely too damaged to be usable for a new edit to take place.

 Despite all that, Event Horizon still holds up to this day, and what it lacks in originality - aside from The Shining, you can't help but also see shades of Alien and Hellraiser - it more than makes up for with visceral horror and the kind of unique aesthetic you just don't see anymore.

 That cathedral-like abandoned ship, the massively creepy "core", the truly chilling score playing out over the whole thing, the great cast treating the film with the respect it deserves, and a level of mind-bending violence that, even when scaled back, that is still above and beyond the levels most major horror movies shy away from.

 25 years on, Event Horizon is definitely worth another look.
 Do you see?